-The redemption story of the Haggada opens with Matza, the bread of affliction – הָא לַחְמָא עַנְיָא.
+The redemption story of the Haggadah opens with Matza, the bread of affliction – הָא לַחְמָא עַנְיָא.
 It’s what our ancestors ate, and we invite whoever is hungry to join – כָּל דִכְפִין יֵיתֵי וְיֵיכֹל.

-The Maharal notes that the reason the Exodus is so fundamental is that it associates Judaism with an essential quality of fundamental freedom – we can act as we choose with no external coercive influence.
+The Maharal notes that the Exodus is so fundamental because it imbues Judaism with an essential quality of fundamental freedom – we can utilize our free will with no external coercive influence.
 Freedom is oxygen for the soul; and it’s also a state of mind.

 God can save you from Egypt, but not even God can save you from yourself.